bimdata/javascript-api-client/docs/BcfApi.md

 ## fullUpdateViewpoint

-> Viewpoint fullUpdateViewpoint(guid, projectsPk, topicsGuid, data)
+> Viewpoint fullUpdateViewpoint(guid, projectsPk, topicsGuid, data, opts)

 Update all fields of a Viewpoint